Third-Quarter Financial Highlights

 Conference Call Notification

-Investors are invited to listen to a live webcast of Zebra’s conference call regarding the company’s financial results for the third quarter of 2020.
-The conference call will be held today, Tuesday, Nov.
-3, at 7:30 a.m.
+Investors are invited to listen to a live webcast of Zebra’s conference call regarding the company’s financial results.
+The conference call will be held today at 7:30 a.m.
 Central Time (8:30 a.m.
 Eastern Time).
 To view the webcast, visit the investor relations section of the company’s website at investors.zebra.com.

 This press release contains forward-looking statements, as defined by the Private Securities Litigation Reform Act of 1995, including, without limitation, the statements regarding the company’s outlook.
 Actual results may differ from those expressed or implied in the company’s forward-looking statements.
 These statements represent estimates only as of the date they were made.
 Zebra undertakes no obligation, other than as may be required by law, to publicly update or revise any forward-looking statements, whether as a result of new information, future events, changed circumstances or any other reason after the date of this release.